Thunderbirds (2000 video game): Reception

 Reviews for both versions of Thunderbirds received positive reception from critics.
 The Game Boy Color version received unanimous praise.
 Ian Osborne for Game Boy Power stated the game as "wonderfully atmospheric" and "fun to play", praising the "realistic" craft, the "learning curve" and "excellent graphics", whilst noting the game's missions "could be a little more varied".
 Jem Roberts of Total Game Boy praised the game as a "ripping adventure with very carefully set difficulty levels, great graphics and sounds, and a real sense of character", finding that the game "truly does justice to the legendary adventures of International Rescue".
-64 Magazine stated Thunderbirds is "is incredibly well designed and great fun, the different gameplay styles providing a ton of variety" and with "superb" sound.
+64 Magazine stated Thunderbirds is "incredibly well designed and great fun, the different gameplay styles providing a ton of variety" and with "superb" sound.
 James Cottee of Hyper praised the game's "great deal of variety in play styles" and the "flair" of the graphics.

 The Game Boy Advance version received slightly more lukewarm reception.
 Jem Roberts of Total Game Boy observed the title "hasn't progressed that far" from the Game Boy Color version, which "pushed the capabilities of the console to the limit".
 However, Roberts noted the game was an "impressive translation" to the Game Boy Advance, praising the addition of platforming and "plenty of different game styles".
 In a less positive review, Jamie Wilks for Game Boy Xtreme stated the game was "a reasonable game that manages to keep you playing by switching the game modes", but featured "basic gameplay" and was "unoriginal".
+The Sydney Morning Herald gave the game a score of 2.5 out of 5.